by Laurence Palmer, DDS

-Members of the Academy of LDS Dentists are invited to participate in a dental service project in Cambodia led by an organization that does it several times a year.
+In the past members of the Academy of LDS Dentists have been invited to participate in dental service projects in Cambodia led by an organization that does it several times a year.
 By accompanying them, we can become familiar with, and network with, people there who can assist us with planning some visits of our own.

 Our organization, Help the Children, Inc. is 501(c)3 certified by the IRS.

 Read previous trip report for details of what you can expect.